 The culmination of this research and teaching in writing centers is my recent book Around the Texts of Writing Center Work: An Inquiry-Based Approach to Tutor Education, published by the Utah State University Press.

 Around the Texts of Writing Center Work examines the conceptual frameworks underpinning and created by ordinary writing center documents.
 The values, assumptions, and beliefs underlying course syllabi, policy statements, website copy, assessment plans, promotional flyers, and annual reports critically inform writing center practices, including the vital undertaking of tutor education.

 Each chapter focuses on a particular everyday document or document set.
 I explore its origins, its use by writing center administrators and tutors, and its engagement with persistent disciplinary challenges in the field of writing studies, such as tutoring and program assessment.
 I then analyze each document in the contexts of the conceptual framework at the heart of its creation and day-to-day application: communities of practice, activity theory, discourse analysis, reflective practice, and inquiry-based learning.

 Around the Texts of Writing Center Work approaches the analysis of writing center documents with an inquiry stance—a call for curiosity and skepticism toward existing and proposed conceptual frameworks—in the hope that the theoretically conscious evaluation and revision of commonplace documents will lead to greater efficacy and more abundant research by writing center administrators and tutors.

-Emory’s Oxford College is the origin of my career as a writing teacher and university writing center director.
+Emory’s Oxford College is the origin of my career as a writing teacher and university writing program administrator.
 At Oxford, I learned what good teaching is—and just how meaningfully and profoundly it can shape one’s life for the better, both in school and out.
 I learned the power of students working and learning together with other students.
 I learned by numerous examples the tremendous influence high-quality, high-impact teaching can have.